MaWalla/ImmersiveFX/README.md

 ## Requirements

-- Python 3.9, something older/newer may work, but I recommend this version.
+- Python 3.10, something older/newer may work, but I recommend this version.
-- pip and optionally venv to manage the requirements.txt
+- pip and venv to manage the requirements.txt

 ## Installation